Law

 • research current social justice issues,

-• enroll in courses that teach legal analysis through the intersecting lenses of race, gender, class and sexuality (including two of the following three courses, with at least one taken as a 2L: Critical Race Theory, Feminist Jurisprudence, Gender and the Law),
+• enroll in courses that teach legal analysis through the intersecting lenses of race, gender, class and sexuality (including two of the following three courses, with at least one taken as a 2L: Critical Race Theory; Feminist Jurisprudence; Gender and the Law; Sex, Gender, Sexuality and the Law),

 • complete externships with local social justice organizations,